AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 Control data from the console may be output from the XLR sockets on the console, and by Art-Net or sACN universes over Ethernet.

+You can also assign sACN inputs to lines which can be used to record cues and palettes from other consoles.
+Input lines are shown in purple.

-The Titan system can control up to 64 lines/universes, but some consoles are limited to lower numbers of output lines.
+The Titan system can control up to 64 lines/universes, but some consoles are limited by licence to lower numbers of output lines.
 The universes can be set to any universe number but there can't be more than 64 in total.

 Console | Number of lines